Thursday, October 16, 2025

 Before retiring, I ran a medical practice in Redfern while Allan had worked for the NSW Minister of Education at Circular Quay until about ten years earlier.

 Forgetting the memories of last year’s New York spring at Hampshire House, our present travel log starts in May 2025 on our beloved Lord Howe Island where we coincidentally joined my niece (Dr) Gracie Hay and long time partner Dr Luke Steller (PhD) for a couple of days of glorious overlapping holidays.
 Since then they have married in Central Australia and recently followed in our footsteps in a long and somewhat delayed honeymoon.
 Despite not overlapping this time we enjoyed Waikiki Beach within weeks of each other and have been in constant touch for recommendations, encouragement against the prevailing political turmoil in the world, etcetera.
-Gracie started with a week at her mother’s in Mullumbimby, then Calgary, Honolulu, Kona, Nashville, New York and London (Wimbledon).
-All have yielded happy surprises and now on Instagram, with photographic proof.
+Gracie started a week earlier at her mother’s in Mullumbimby (my sister Mindy), then Calgary, Honolulu, Kona, Nashville, New York and London (Wimbledon).
+All have yielded happy surprises and now on Instagram for photographic proof if any were needed.

-Since retiring I have spent untold hours reading Shakespeare.
-Plays, sonnets, poems, critiques, etc plus the life and times around England circa 1600.
-It has been a great joy and I have now read over 20 books on the subject from Bill Bryson to Stephen Greenblatt to Judi Dench and other captivating and knowledgeable writers.
+Since retiring I have spent untold hours reading Shakespeare, I started with Cymbeline.
+Plays, sonnets, poems, critiques, etc plus the life and times in England circa 1600.
+It has been a great joy and I have now read over 20 books on the subject from Bill Bryson to Stephen Greenblatt to Judi Dench to James Shapiro and other captivating and knowledgeable writers.
 But mostly the words of the Bard himself which speak for themselves, even though it sometimes takes a little effort to derive the fullest pleasure and meaning.
 I’ve memorised a few speeches, mostly short and concise, not that I think anyone would be interested to hear me!

 Best wishes to my readers, family, neighbours, etc and hope all have a nice summer on the way.